 BA/MA Scholars: This accelerated option enables completion of the Master’s Program in Finance (MA) concurrently with earning one’s undergraduate degree at CMC.
 This program requires a total of 36 credits and completion of an approved summer internship; and

-MA Scholars: This stand-alone program allows Claremont College and other college graduates to complete a Master's degree in finance in one year.
+MA Scholars: This stand-alone program allows students at the Claremont Colleges and select partnering institutions to complete a Master's degree in finance in one year.

 Scholars are expected to maintain academic excellence after selection.
 The CMC catalog details the academic standards required for success in each program.

-Robert Day Scholars are also provided with, and actively participate in, a rich program of leadership development activities.
-These activities - including guest speakers, networking trips, and workshops - are designed to provide students with an understanding of the importance of a strong ethical foundation in decision-making settings and to broaden their skill sets in areas such as leadership and communications.
+Robert Day Scholars are also provided with, and actively participate in, a rich program of personal and professional development activities.
+These activities - including guest speakers, networking trips, and workshops - are designed to provide students with an understanding of the importance of a strong ethical foundation in decision-making settings and to broaden their leadership skill sets in areas such as communications and critical thinking.

 Selection: Selection to each of the Robert Day Scholars Programs is highly competitive and is based on demonstrated academic excellence and leadership potential.
 The application deadlines and number of students selected in each class have varied slightly, as have requirements for assessment exercises and/or interviews as part of the selection process.

-Claremont Colleges students in the Class of 2019 are invited to information sessions at 4:30 in the Bauer Forum on September 20 & 21, 2016.
-The application deadline is October 12, 2016 and the application can be accessed here.
+Claremont College students in the Class of 2020 were invited to information sessions on September 19 & 20, 2017.
+The program application deadline is NOON, October 13, 2017 and the application can be accessed in Handshake (Jobs).
 CMC students must indicate whether they are applying to the BA or BAMA program, while non-CMC students may apply only to the BA program.
-Additional information can be found here at that time.
-The application will include requirements for a cover letter, resume, and identification of three references (in-class, on-campus and off-campus).
-While references should be asked for their support, no letters of recommendation are to be requested or submitted with the application.
-Selection should be complete and announced after fall grades are final but before spring classes begin.
+The application will include requirements for a resume, unofficial transcript, cover letter and identification of three references (in-class, on-campus and off-campus).
+While references should be asked prior for their support, no letters of recommendation are to be requested or submitted with the application.
+Selection will be completed and announced after fall grades are final but before spring classes begin.